mjstraughan/CubingHistory/docs/BlindfoldSolving/Methods/3Style.md

 ## Comparison With BH

 The difference between 3-Style and BH is commonly stated to be that 3-Style uses speed optimal algorithms and BH uses move optimal algorithms.
-The original webpages for the BH method also state the use of move optimal algorithms [11, 12].
-However, Hardwick once stated that he and Beyer were developing speed optimal algorithms for the method [13].
-A related message can be found where during Beyer and Hardwick’s development of the BH method.
-Pochmann suggested that using speed optimal algorithms may be a better strategy [14].
-Daniel Beyer replied saying that the reason for the use of commutators was to ensure that the algorithms can also be used on big cubes [15].
+The original webpages for the BH method also state the use of move optimal algorithms [10, 11].
+However, Hardwick once stated that he and Beyer were developing speed optimal algorithms for the method [12].
+A related message can be found during Beyer and Hardwick’s development of the BH method.
+Pochmann suggested that using speed optimal algorithms may be a better strategy [13].
+Daniel Beyer replied saying that the reason for the use of commutators was to ensure that the algorithms can also be used on big cubes [14].
 In 2010, Aron Puddy-Mathew posted a list of opinions related to how BH should be defined.
-One of the provided opinions is that the BH algorithms don’t need to be move optimal in order for the method to be considered BH, and that longer, more ergonomic algorithms don’t change the name of the method [16].
+One of the provided opinions is that the BH algorithms don’t need to be move optimal in order for the method to be considered BH, and that longer, more ergonomic algorithms don’t change the name of the method [15].
 Chris Hardwick replied to the post in agreement stating “BH to me is the foundational idea, and any change from that is just a variation to the method.”
-[17]
+[16]

 <ImageCollage
 images={[